|

 Sepulcher for a group of 99 American

 pilgrims, of which I was chief guide.
-It was

-difficult, for there is a very strictly
+It was difficult, for there is a very

-enforced “Status Quo” agreement of several
+strictly enforced “Status Quo” agreement of

-centuries which dictates which denominations
+several centuries which dictates which

-can celebrate mass at what hours in which
+denominations can celebrate mass at what

 My group of 99 pilgrims had the